Revou-FSSE-Oct25/milestone-1-mrafiasyifaa/README.md

     cd milestone-1-mrafiasyifaa
     ```
 3.  **Open the `index.html` File**
-    * Simply double-click the `index.html` file in your file explorer, or right-click and select "Open with..." your browser of choice.
+    * Simply double-click the `index.html` file.
-    * No server or dependencies need to be installed.
+    * No server or dependencies needed.

 ---